Harper College will be closed Monday, September 1, in observance of Labor Day.

-Massage therapy is a popular and growing field, and it is an excellent career choice for those who have strong communication skills and manual dexterity.
+Massage therapy is a popular and growing field, and it is an excellent career choice for those who have strong communication skills and manual dexterity and a desire to help others feel and perform at their best.

-As a massage therapist, you will work in a variety of settings, including client's homes, doctor's offices, massage therapist offices, corporate settings, hotels, resorts, and spas.
-You will be responsible for applying massage techniques to clients, conferring with them to determine their needs, enacting a plan to meet those needs, assessing their progress, and maintaining client records.
+As a massage therapist, you will have options to work in a variety of settings, including in a private practice (running your own business), homes, doctor's offices, massage therapist, corporate settings, hotels, resorts, spas.
+As a Massage Therapist, you will be responsible for applying massage techniques to clients, conferring with them to determine their needs and goals, enacting a plan to achieve those goals, assessing their progress, and maintaining client records.
 If you run your own practice, there will also be administrative functions such as scheduling clients, advertising/marketing, and laundry to have clean linens to work with.
-Many massage therapists also find a specialty practice working with athletes, dancers, children, the elderly, those with cancer, Alzheimers, burns, and many more specific populations.
+Many massage therapists also find it rewarding to specializing their in practice to work with a populations that are meaningful to them - that can include athletes, dancers, children, the elderly, those with cancer, Alzheimers, burns, and many more specific populations.
 Massage therapy can be taken to whatever setting an individual therapist has a soft place in their heart for - this is when a job becomes a calling.

 In order to produce positive health outcomes for patients, you must have a strong knowledge of anatomy and physiology and be able to effectively communicate with your clients.